-There is no greater joy derived than conversing with the Creator of Universe, King of Kings and Lord of Lords through prayer.
-It brings greater joy and peace to know God knows us more than anybody else.
-He knows our strengths and weaknesses, our fears, our failures, our longings and even the secrets we have hidden from everyone else.
+There is no greater joy derived than conversing with the Creator of Universe, King of Kings and Lord of Lords.
+It brings greater joy and peace in knowing God knows us more than anybody else.
+He knows our strengths and weaknesses, our fears, our failures, our longings and even our innermost secrets.

 How sweet it feels to bring forth to the presence of God our worries, needs and wants, our problems, desires, uncertainties, hopelessness, helplessness, discouragements, disappointments, rejections, and just to have somebody to talk to.
 The fact we have somebody who is willing to hear us, listen to us, and ready to help us is enough to always approach the throne of God in prayers.

-Thereby, the question remains: What is prayer: Prayer is a channel through which we communicate with God.
-It is a two-way traffic communication where we talkto God, and God talks to us.
-It is through this means of communication we can communicate the Supreme Being who resides in spirit form.
+Thus, prayer is the channel through which we communicate with God.
+It is through this means of communication we can communicate to the Supreme Being who resides in spirit form.

 Elements of An Effective Prayer

-Is there right way and wrong way to pray?
+Is there right way or wrong way to pray?
 Not exactly!
-It doesn’t matter whether you pray alone or in a group of Christians, whether you pray kneeling or standing up, whether you pray with your eyes closed or your hands lifted up.
+It doesn’t matter whether you pray alone or in a group of Christians, whether you pray kneeling or standing up, whether you pray with your eyes opened or closed or your hands lifted up or not.
 There is no right or wrong formula.
 All God asks from us is to pray in humility.
-We should not be proud.

-A good example to show why attitude does matter is the story Jesus gave of a Pharisee and tax collector.
-One prayed in meekness while the other one boasted of his own good works including following the law of God to the letter.
+Jesus illustrated through a story the importance of maintaining a humility heart.
+He told his listeners the story of a Pharisee and tax collector.
+One prayed in meekness while the other one boasted of his own good works by following the law of God to the letter.
 He was proud.
 One of the seven deadliest sins God hates as outlined in the book of Proverbs is pride.
 The Bible even states pride destroys a nation, which also applies to an individual.

 "Then he told this story to some who boasted of their virtue and scorned everyone else:“Two men went to the Temple to pray.
 One was a proud, self-righteous Pharisee, and the other a cheating tax collector.
 The proud Pharisee ‘prayed’ this prayer: ‘Thank God, I am not a sinner like everyone else, especially like that tax collector over there!
 For I never cheat, I don’t commit adultery, I go without food twice a week, and I give to God a tenth of everything I earn.’